Faritz Abdul Hameed

 Mohammed Faritz bin Abdul Hameed (born 16 January 1990) is a Singaporean former footballer who last played as a centre-back or full-back for Singapore Premier League club Tanjong Pagar United and the Singapore national team.

 Club career

 Faritz began his career with Young Lions in the S.League in 2009, playing four seasons for the club.

 In January 2013, he was named in the LionsXII squad for the 2013 Malaysia Super League.
 He made his debut and first start in a MSL match against ATM on 9 January 2013.
 Faritz played a further 15 games at the right side of defence as LionsXII finished league winners.

-In January 2016, it was announced that Faritz would join Geylang International for the 2016 S.League campaign after the LionsXII was disbanded in 2015.
+In December 2015, it was announced that Faritz would join Geylang International for the 2016 S.League campaign after the LionsXII was disbanded in 2015.

-Faritz joined Tanjong Pagar United FC in 2021 for the 2022 Singapore Premier League season.
+Faritz joined Tanjong Pagar United in 2021 for the 2022 Singapore Premier League season.

+Ending his career in Tanjong Pagar, Faritz announced his retirement from football on 7 June 2023.

 International career

 Faritz was in the Singapore national under-23 football team that won the bronze medal at the 2009 and 2013 Southeast Asian Games.

 Faritz made his senior team debut in a friendly match against Myanmar on 6 June 2013.
 He assisted Khairul Amri's opening goal with a cross from the right flank.

 In 2014, Faritz was not selected for the 2014 AFF Championship due to a knee injury.